jerodsanto/blog/content/posts/2025-12-20-nuclear-privilege.md

 They stuck together, in better & worse, sickness & health

-through the peaks & valleys, the highs & the lows, rivers & roads…
+through the peaks & valleys, the highs & the lows, the rivers & roads…

 Shielding us kids from the 99 problems that every faithful marriage endures.

 I never wondered whether or not they loved me, or each other